James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 have provided pictures of their paintings via email attachments and some have been downloaded from sites

-the Internet.
-In most instances, cropping has been necessary in order avoid key-stoning when
+Internet.
+In most instances, cropping has been necessary in order avoid key-stoning when paintings

-photographed at severe angles, and to provide the most comprehensive rectangular composition for this
+severe angles, and to provide the most comprehensive rectangular composition for this site.
+Frames have

-been cropped-out where they appear in photographs; however where the original painting is ovate, computer-generated
+where they appear in photographs; however where the original painting is ovate, computer-generated frames

 kept to a minimum.